VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Results

-We quantitatively evaluate how well the generated sketches depict the intended category.
-Following the evaluation protocol of SketchAgent~\shortcite{SketchAgent_Vinker2025}, we randomly sample $50$ categories from the QuickDraw dataset~\cite{quickDrawData}, and generate two sketches per category using different random seeds, yielding 100 sketches in total.
-We compare our method against several baselines, including naive prompting of Wan2.1~\cite{Wan2.1}, PaintsUndo~\cite{paintsundo}, SketchAgent~\cite{SketchAgent_Vinker2025}, and human-drawn sketches from the QuickDraw dataset.
-Since PaintsUndo requires a final frame as input, we provide final frames generated by FLUX2~\cite{flux-2-2025}.
+\paragraph{Comparisons} We compare our method against several baselines: naive prompting of Wan2.1~\shortcite{Wan2.1} (our backbone video model), PaintsUndo~\shortcite{paintsundo}, and SketchAgent~\shortcite{SketchAgent_Vinker2025}.
+We additionally include human-drawn sketches from the QuickDraw dataset~\shortcite{quickDrawData} as a reference.
+Following the evaluation protocol of SketchAgent, we randomly sample 50 categories from the QuickDraw dataset and generate two sketches per category using different random seeds, yielding 100 sketches in total.
+The same number of sketches is generated for all baselines, following their respective best practices.
+Since PaintsUndo requires a final frame as input, we provide final frames generated by FLUX.2~\shortcite{flux-2-2025}.
+Representative results with intermediate frames are shown in~\Cref{fig:qual_comparison} and in the supplamentary.

-To quantify how well generated sketches depict the intended category, we follow standard practice~\shortcite{vinker2022clipasso,Vinker_2023_ICCV,SketchAgent_Vinker2025} and employ a CLIP ViT-B/32 zero-shot classifier on the final frame of each sequence.
-We report average Top-1 and Top-5 classification accuracy in~\Cref{tab:CLIPscore}.
-Our method achieves 82\% Top-1 accuracy, substantially outperforming SketchAgent (48\%) and human QuickDraw sketches (52\%), while reaching 96\% Top-5 accuracy compared to 71\% and 70\%, respectively.
-These results indicate that the fine-tuned video model generalizes effectively to a wide range of categories far beyond the seven sketches used during training.
+Following common practice \shortcite{vinker2022clipasso,Vinker_2023_ICCV,SketchAgent_Vinker2025,DiffSketcher}, we use CLIP ViT-B/32 zero-shot classification to assess concept faithfulness, measuring both final-frame recognition (\Cref{tab:CLIPscore}) and recognition as a function of video progress (\Cref{fig:clip_score_plot}).
+As shown in~\Cref{tab:CLIPscore}, our method achieves 82\% Top-1 accuracy, substantially outperforming SketchAgent (48\%), whose outputs tend toward overly simplistic sketches that are often difficult to recognize (\Cref{fig:qual_comparison}, row 3) — comparable to the non-professional human sketches in QuickDraw (row 4).
+These results indicate that our fine-tuned video model generalizes effectively to a wide range of categories far beyond the seven sketches used during training.

-We note that PaintsUndo attains high recognition scores because it is conditioned on a final image and reconstructs intermediate states that closely resemble the target, rather than generating sketches from text alone.
-As such, its performance is not directly comparable to methods that synthesize sketches from scratch.
-Wan 2.1 also achieves high final-frame recognition but, as shown in~\Cref{sec:sequential}, fails to produce meaningful stroke-by-stroke progression, yielding nearly identical frames throughout the sequence.
-In contrast, our method produces both recognizable final sketches and coherent drawing processes, as shown in~\Cref{fig:qual_comparison,fig:additional_qual_comparison}.